 The Family Medicine Board Certification Process: 4 Components

-Family medicine board certification involves not only an exam every 7 or 10 years (depending on your certification cycle), but regularly completing assessment modules.
-The American Board of Family Medicine (ABFM) developed the Maintenance of Certification for Family Physicians (MC-FP) process to help physicians to become lifelong learners and to practice medicine at the highest level.
+Family medicine board certification involves not only an exam every 7 or 10 years (depending on your certification cycle), but regularly completing a defined set of activities.
+The ABFM developed the Family Medicine Certification Process to help physicians become lifelong learners and to practice medicine at the highest level.
 The ABFM defines four key elements that need to be completed to maintain certification:

-- You are required to retain a full, valid, and unrestricted license to practice medicine in the United States or Canada
+- You are required to retain an active, full, valid, and unrestricted license to practice medicine in the United States or Canada

 - You must be in continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct

-- You must complete the required number of Self-Assessment Modules (SAMs) during the MC-FP cycle
+- You must complete the required number of Knowledge Self-Assessment (KSA) activities during the Certification stage

 - You must complete the required number of Division I and Division II Continuing Medical Education (CME) credits

-- You must complete the required number of Performance in Practice Modules (PPMs) during the MC-FP cycle
+- You must complete the required number of Performance Improvement (PI) activities during the Certification stage

-In the ABFM MC-FP program, you must successfully complete a series of modules in separate 3-year windows, or “stages,” in accordance with set deadlines, in order to maintain your certification.
+In the Family Medicine Certification process, you must successfully complete a series of activities in separate 3-year windows, or “stages,” in accordance with set deadlines, in order to maintain your certification.

 Maintaining Your Family Medicine Board Certification: We Can Help

 As a family physician, your days are full: caring for patients, building your practice, living your life.
 Developed by the publishers of the New England Journal of Medicine, NEJM Knowledge+ Family Medicine Board Review’s adaptive learning program is geared to you: It adapts to your strengths and weaknesses, is relevant to your practice of family medicine, and fits seamlessly into your schedule.
-Our blueprint-guided program can prepare you for the Family Medicine Certification exams and enable you to earn as many as 270 AMA PRA Category 1 Credits™ and 270 AAFP Prescribed credits.
+The question bank, which reflects the ABFM blueprint, can prepare you for the Family Medicine Certification exam and enable you to earn as many as 270 AMA PRA Category 1 Credits™ and 270 AAFP Prescribed credits.
 Most important, this easy-to-use program is a solution for lifelong learning that will help you as you strive to provide the optimal care for your patients.

 The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.